Luciana-Pessoa/loginabs/README.md

   hobbies: [
     "Spend energy with my pet"
     "Consume content about technology and innovations❤️",5487451254
-    " I like to do maintenance on machines and electronics👩‍🔧‍"djcksicidsdfsdfsdf ],
+    " I like to do maintenance on machines and electronics👩‍🔧‍"djc ],
   currentCity: "MG",
   ambitions: [.....]ghdghdghdghdgh